 The film version seems to have used aspects of this origin story, while possibly keeping the original intact.
 In the movie, Diana believes she was sculpted from clay and brought to life by Zeus—as told to her by her mother since childhood.
 But by the end of the movie, she realizes she is Zeus’ child and Ares’ sister, and therefore a goddess herself.
 Now, it’s never fully revealed that Zeus gave Hippolyta a child the old fashioned way, or whether the whole “brought to life from clay” part is still part of the equation.
 It is all left a mystery still.
 But Diana is definitely a child of Zeus in some sort of way, and that is straight from the pages of the New 52 run.

-The Justice League Animated Series
+Justice League Animated Series

 Although the film version of Diana’s origin story sticks pretty closely to the comics, there is one place where it deviated.
 In almost every version of the Wonder Woman origin story—from the comics to Lynda Carter to the animated DVD movie—once Steve Trevor crashes onto the island, Queen Hippolyta orders a contest to determine which Amazon shall accompany him home, a contest she refuses to let Diana participate in.

-Of course, Diana disguises herself and handily beats the other amazons for the right to take Captain Trevor to Man's World and become the Amazon's representative as Wonder Woman.
+Of course, Diana disguises herself and handily beats the other amazons for the right to take Captain Trevor to Man’s World and become the Amazon’s representative as Wonder Woman.
 However, the film version forgoes the contest, and simply has Diana disobeying her mother by going to into the secret Amazon vaults and stealing the lasso, the Godkiller sword, and her armor.
-And while the comics never had Diana do this, the Bruce Timm-created Justice League animated series did.
-In that show, Diana steals the armor and lasso before journeying to the outside world to help the world's heroes defeat an alien invasion.
+And while the comics never had Diana do this, the Bruce Timm-created

-Geoff Johns and Jim Lee's Justice League
+Geoff Johns and Jim Lee’s

 The Lynda Carter Era